devanlai/dap42/README.md

 | RX     | PA3  |

 Note: due to hardware limitations, all STM32F103 targets as implemented are limited to one of either the CMSIS-DAP v1 HID interface or the CMSIS-DAP v2 bulk interface.
+By default, all STM32F103 targets use the v2 bulk interface.
+If you prefer the v1 HID interface, use the `STM32F103-HID` targets instead of `STM32F103`.

 ## Usage
 ### OpenOCD